Plan Your Trip to Tonga

 Finally, the most intrepid of travellers may be intrigued by the islands of The Niuas.
-Made up of just three islands, The Niuas consist of Niuatoputapu and it volcanic-coned neighbour Tafahi, which is approximately 300km (190 miles) north of Vava’u.
-Ther’s also Niuafo’ou which sits 100km (60 miles) west of the other islands.
+Made up of just three islands, The Niuas consist of Niuatoputapu and its volcanic-coned neighbour Tafahi, which is approximately 300km (190 miles) north of Vava’u.
+There’s also Niuafo’ou which sits 100km (60 miles) west of the other islands.

-The Niuas are a snapshot of what the Pacific used to be, while villages made up of traditionally-thatched fales (bungalows), fishermen bringing in the food and only receiving the occasional visitors.
+The Niuas are a snapshot of what the Pacific used to be, with villages made up of traditionally thatched fales (bungalows), fishermen bringing in the food and only receiving the occasional visitors.
 Flights to Niuatoputapu are once every fortnight, even less to Niuafo’ou, while ferries head to the islands once a month at best.

-There is one guest house on Niuatoputapu.
+There is one guesthouse in Niuatoputapu.
 Otherwise, a stay here is a true local’s experience where you’ll be immersing the community, joining cook-outs, taking trips into the forest to find ‘Ofata (grubs) to eat, hiking to volcanic hilltops, snorkelling among undisturbed coral and more.

 Needless to say, The Niuas is a journey you’ll have to pave for yourself.
 Nevertheless, you can start to learn a bit more about these far-flung islands in The Complete Guide to The Niuas.